How To Survive The 18 Month Sleep Regression

 You made it through the infant stage and you are sailing into toddlerhood… Then WHAM – your toddler is all of a sudden waking up all night long again like a newborn!
 Likely he or she is also fighting naps, bringing the bedtime drama and maybe some early morning wake ups thrown in for added fun!
-In the middle of the night, and probably during the day while your eyes are burning, you are up wondering what the heck is going on!
+In the middle of the night, and probably during the day while your eyes are burning, you are wondering what the heck is going on!
+It’s the 18 month sleep regression!

-On the bright side, if your toddler previously had healthy sleep habits, they’ll likely go back to their original sleeping patterns within a few challenging days or weeks.
+On the bright side, if your toddler had healthy sleep habits before the 18-month sleep regression and you don’t create any new habits, they’ll likely go back to their original sleeping patterns within a few challenging days or weeks.
 Yay!

 BUT if your toddler hadn’t quite mastered sleeping independently and self-soothing or if you get caught in a bad pattern through the 18-month sleep regression, you will need to help them learn healthy sleep habits with some sort of sleep coaching.

-Oftentimes, our babies are also working on major skills in each of these time frames which can also play into the regression.
-Sleep regressions are actually our babies progressing!
+Our toddlers are working on major skills during a sleep regression.
+This may sound strange, but sleep regressions are actually our babies progressing!
 They are maturing and developing, which is AMAZING, yet it can wreak major havoc on your child’s slumber.

 - Teething – around this time, toddlers are cutting their first molars and the 4 canine teeth.
 This can lead to discomfort which can disrupt sleep.
 Keep in mind that teething doesn’t last weeks and weeks on end and it can play into sleep challenges, but won’t usually be the sole contributing factor to sleep challenges.